Church of the Saviour, Beijing: The siege of Beitang (14 June – 16 August 1900)

 The Eastern and Southern churches were heavily damaged, as were all other Roman Catholic properties in Beijing.
 Favier estimated that during the Boxer Uprising that between 15,000 and 20,000 members of his flock were killed and that three-quarters of the chapels were destroyed.
-During the siege, more than 3,900 people (including about one hundred Europeans, primarily women and children, and 850 orphans) sought sanctuary within the stone walls of the church, which was defended by only forty-one French and Italian marines, led by two French officers.
+During the siege, more than 3,900 people (including about one hundred Europeans, primarily women and children, and 850 orphans) sought sanctuary within the stone walls of the church, which was defended by only forty-one French and Italian marines, led by Paul Henry and Angelo Olivieri.
 Believing the church would be attacked by the Boxers, from mid-May Favier was able to collect huge stores of food, weapons and ammunition, but the large numbers of refugees necessitated severe rationing until the siege was lifted on 16 August 1900 by the Japanese military.
 During his trip to China in the summer of 1901, the missionary statesman Arthur Judson Brown (1856–1963) interviewed Favier, who gave detailed description of the damage inflicted during the siege:

 I called on the famous Bishop.
 He was, for he has since died, a burly, heavily-bearded Frenchman of about sixty-five apparently.
 He received us most cordially and readily talked of the siege.
 He said that of the eighty Europeans and 3,400 Christians with him in the siege, 2,700 were women and children.
 Four hundred were buried, of whom forty were killed by bullets, twenty-five by one explosion, eighty-one by another and one by another.
 Of the rest, some died of disease but the greater part of starvation.
 Twenty-one children were buried at one time in one grave.
 Beside these 400 who were killed or who died, many more were blown to pieces in explosions so that nothing could be found to bury.
 Fifty-one children disappeared in this way and not a fragment remained.